 To make these vegan-friendly, substitute 1/4 cup of ripe, mashed banana for each egg.
 I considered doing this but wasn't sure how the banana flavor would affect everything.
 Let me know if you try this!

 Notes & Tips

-If you dislike applesauce or have apple allergies, use 1/4 cup of coconut oil and 1/4 cup of water instead.
+- If you dislike applesauce or have apple allergies, use 1/4 cup of coconut oil or butter and 1/4 cup of water instead.

-The muffins are pretty small and don't rise much (probably because the healthy substitutions I made) so feel free to double the recipe if you want 24 muffins.
+- The muffins are pretty small and don't rise much, so feel free to double the recipe if you want 24 muffins.
 They go fast!
-Adding more baking powder might help them rise more, if you're feeling experimental.
+Adding more baking powder might help them rise more if you're feeling experimental.
 I have not tried this, though.